 Effect of moisture content on cutting force and cutting energy

-The experiment was conducted at three levels of moisture content 63, 74.3 and 83.25% and three levels of cutting height 5, 10 and 15 cm.
 Azadbakhtet al. (2014) investigated cutting energy for corn stalks and reported that the maximum cutting energy i.e. 3.22 kJ at 63% moisture content and 5 cm cutting height.

 The minimum cutting energy i.e. 1.63 kJ at 83.25 % moisture content and 15 cm cutting height.
 The study revealed that the cutting energy was directly proportional to the moisture content.